 The Roadmap – We plan out about 18 months in advance for the bigger new features that will appear in Xojo in future releases.
 We outline these on our Roadmap.
 It’s important to recognize that our engineering team is quite diverse and as a result we are generally working on many different features at any given time, some that will ship soon and others that may be many months down the road.
 And of course in every release we fix lots of bugs.

 In Conclusion – The Xojo team is a very dedicated and hardworking group of people and we care about the issues you care about.
-The whole point of Feedback is to guide us in finding a way to prioritize and balance everyones’ needs and desires.
+The whole point of Issues is to guide us in finding a way to prioritize and balance everyones’ needs and desires.
 Through our 20+ years, we’ve tried multiple ways of managing this process.
-What this boils down to is we very much appreciate all the assistance of the community and our testers who help us make Xojo the growing success it is, and we’ll continue to use Feedback and the guidelines above to evaluate your bug reports and feature requests.
-We want you to know if you have reported a bug or need a workaround for an issue, Xojo wants to help you find a solution so reach out to us via Feedback, or email our support team, or on the Forums.
+What this boils down to is we very much appreciate all the assistance of the community and our testers who help us make Xojo the growing success it is, and we’ll continue to use Issues and the guidelines above to evaluate your bug reports and feature requests.
+We want you to know if you have reported a bug or need a workaround for an issue, Xojo wants to help you find a solution so reach out to us via Issues, or email our support team, or on the Forums.